Arize-ai/client_python/src/arize/_generated/api_client/docs/EvaluatorsApi.md

   With `CODE`, provide `version.code_config` — where `code_config.type` is `MANAGED` or `CUSTOM` (a separate discriminator *within* `code_config`, independent of the top-level `type: CODE`).
 - For template evaluators: `version.template_config.name` is the eval column name; must match `^[a-zA-Z0-9_\s\-&()]+$`.
 - For template evaluators: `version.template_config.template` is the prompt template; use `{variable}` for placeholders (f-string format, e.g. `{input}`, `{output}`).
-- For template evaluators: `version.template_config.classification_choices` maps choice labels to numeric scores (e.g. `{"relevant": 1, "irrelevant": 0}`).
-When omitted, the evaluator produces freeform output.
+- For template evaluators: `version.template_config.classification_choices` is required and maps choice labels to numeric scores (e.g. `{"relevant": 1, "irrelevant": 0}`).
 - For code evaluators: see `CodeConfig` — managed evaluators (`code_config.type: MANAGED`) use `managed_evaluator` and `variables`; custom evaluators (`code_config.type: CUSTOM`) use `code`, optional `imports`, and `variables`.
 - System-managed fields (`id`, `created_at`, `updated_at`, `created_by_user_id`) are rejected on input.